jeremenichelli/jeremenichelli.github.io/_posts/2016-10-10-better-control-and-speed-react-render.md

 ---
-title: Optimize performance in React components
+title: Optimize performance in React&nbsp;components
 resume: Under the hood, React creates something similar to a virtual DOM tree to track updates when a component state or prop changes.
 ---